-California School of Health Sciences is approved to operate as a private postsecondary institution in the state of California by the Bureau for Private Postsecondary Education.
-Approval to operate means that that the institution is in compliance with state standards as set forth in the Private Postsecondary Education Act.
+CSHS is accredited the Accrediting Council for Continuing Education & Training (ACCET).
+The U.S. Department of Education officially recognizes ACCET as a "reliable authority as to the quality of education or training provided by the programs they accredit."
+Additionally, CSHS is approved to operate as a private postsecondary institution in California by the Bureau for Private Postsecondary Education (BPPE).
+Approval to operate means that that the institution is compliant with state standards as set forth in the Private Postsecondary Education Act.